skx/Buffalo-220-NAS/README.md

 To get root on the device you can use the bundled `acp_commander.jar` command - of course you'll need a Java installation to do that.

-Using `acp_commander.jar` you can execute arbitrary commands on the nas, as `root`,  you just need to know the IP address of your NAS and the password for the `admin` user.
+Using `acp_commander.jar` you can execute arbitrary commands on the NAS, as `root`,  you just need to know the IP address of your NAS and the password for the `admin` user.

 Add your details to the [nas](nas) script, then execute it like so: